nvaccess/nvda/readme.md

 * [Python](https://www.python.org/), version 3.7, 32 bit
 	* Use latest minor version if possible.
-* Microsoft Visual Studio 2019 or 2022:
+* Microsoft Visual Studio 2019:
-	* To replicate the production build environment, use the [version of Visual Studio that AppVeyor is using](https://www.appveyor.com/docs/windows-images-software/#visual-studio-2019).
 	* When you do not use the Visual Studio IDE itself, you can download the [build tools](https://aka.ms/vs/16/release/vs_BuildTools.exe)
 	* When you are intending to use the Visual Studio IDE (not required for NVDA development), you can download [the community version](https://aka.ms/vs/16/release/vs_Community.exe), which is also used by appveyor
 	* The Professional and Enterprise versions are also supported
 	* Preview versions are *not* supported
+	* Building with Visual Studio 2022 is not officially supported at this stage.
 	* When installing Visual Studio, you need to enable the following:
 		* In the list  on the Workloads tab
 			* in the Windows grouping: